The Holt Family at Holt Ranch - David, Rachel, George & Maggie

 On his first day in office, David was elected to Senate leadership, serving first as Vice Chair of the Majority Caucus and then as a Majority Whip.

-He currently serves as Chairman of the Appropriations Subcommittee on Select Agencies, charged with shining a light on the expenditures of over 80 state agencies.
-He also serves on the General Government, Judiciary, Appropriations, and Public Safety committees.
-He also serves on the Oklahoma Compensation and Unclassified Positions Review Board.
-In the past, he has served as Vice Chair of the Appropriations Subcommittee on Select Agencies, Vice Chair of the Business and Commerce Committee, and Vice Chair of the Redistricting Committee, responsible for Central Oklahoma.
+He currently serves as Chairman of the Appropriations Subcommittee on Public Safety & Judiciary.
+He also serves on the General Government, Judiciary, Appropriations, and Energy committees.
+He also serves on the Oklahoma Compensation and Unclassified Positions Review Board, the Interstate Commission for Adult Offender Supervision, and the Occupational Licensing Task Force.
+In the past, he has served as Chair and Vice Chair of the Appropriations Subcommittee on Select Agencies, Vice Chair of the Business and Commerce Committee, and Vice Chair of the Redistricting Committee, responsible for Central Oklahoma.
 He also served on the Joint Legislative Water Committee.

 Senator David Holt addressing the Senate